The International Arbitration Review: Portugal

 v Trends or statistics relating to arbitration

-There has been a huge growth in arbitration in Portugal in the past 15 years.
-This increase is mainly due to constant investment by public authorities that acknowledge that arbitration and other alternative methods of dispute resolution are a way to resolve problems relating to the national justice system, such as the excessive number of lawsuits.
+There has been a huge growth in arbitration in Portugal in the past 20 years.
+This increase is mainly as a result of constant investment by public authorities that acknowledge that arbitration and other alternative methods of dispute resolution are a way to resolve problems relating to the national justice system, such as the excessive number of lawsuits.
 This highly favourable trend is followed by jurisprudence as well as scholars, which increasingly support the more modern approaches.
 Following this trend, law schools and universities have started to offer courses about, and have been promoting, arbitration and other alternative methods of dispute resolution.

-The recent approval of a new and modern Arbitration Act is a strong step towards the credibility of arbitration in Portugal.
+The approval of a modern Arbitration Act in 2011 was a strong step towards the credibility of arbitration in Portugal.

 The year in review